AngeloGulina/fsp-workshop/README.md

 ### How to solve the exercises

 All the exercises are under the `exercises` folder.
-Let's take `type-of-fruit.js`.
+Let's take `type-of-fruit.ts`.

 Every exercise has a set of data prepared for you.
 You will need to inspect to pass the challenge.